sheck/react-native/README.md

 - tvOS build was broken by default on a regular init
 - TabBarIOS for Apple TV does not allow changing the tab from JS (there is a slight flicker now, which is annoying, but worth it to have this ability (IMO))
+- Controlling of focus on tvOS has a hardcoded 1 second delay

 ## Using this fork:
 1. `react-native init <YOUR PROJECT NAME> --version 0.57.0`